Updated 31 March 2017

 The Beehive is conveniently located to Termini train station, but we often forget that many of our guests don’t have any idea just how close.
 In addition, visitors unfamiliar with the area or train travel in general may find using the train and the arrival a bit intimidating – Termini is a large, loud and chaotic mess even for those of us who are used to it.

-This past summer, my 11 year old daughter, Giulia, showed how painless it can be to take the train from Termini to the airport and essentially, you just need to do it in reverse to get to The Beehive.
-In this post, I hope to show you how fairly straightforward it is on your arrival to Rome’s Termini train station on the Leonardo Express airport train (only available from Fiumicino (Leonardo da Vinci) airport) to get to a friendly face at The Beehive.
-(Arrivals from Ciampino airport will be another post)
+Several summers ago, my then 11 year old daughter, Giulia, showed how painless it can be to take the train in the opposite direction – from Termini to the airport, and essentially, you just need to do it in reverse to get to The Beehive.
+In this post, I hope to show you how fairly straightforward it is to get from Fiumicino (Leonardo da Vinci) airport to Rome’s Termini train station on the Leonardo Express airport train to a friendly face at The Beehive.
+(Arrivals from Ciampino airport will be another post).

-It does take about a 10-15 minute walk (depending on your baggage situation), and several escalator rides to get you to the train departure point.
+It takes about a 10-15 minute walk (depending on your baggage situation and walking pace), and several escalator rides to get you to the train departure point.
 When you arrive, you’ll have several options to purchasing a ticket – ticket offices, tobacco shop or self-service machines.
 My suggestion would be to use the self-service machines.

 If you are lucky and get off at Platform 24, you’ll see this sign for the binario (track) number 24 and a slight ramp which leads you into the arrival/departure hall.

 The station has 3 main entrances/exits, and with the train tracks behind you, take the exit to your right which is the furthest exit from Platform 24.
-So walk confidently towards that exit – you’ll pass many tempting little shops which continuously change (for example, this Perugina chocolate shop may no longer be there when you arrive), but in either case you might be inclined to have a little break on your way to The Beehive.
+So walk confidently towards that exit – you’ll pass many tempting little shops which continuously change, but in either case you might be inclined to have a little break on your way to The Beehive.

-When you arrive at the large exit to the street, across the street you’ll see on the left corner a book shop called Don Bosco and on the right corner Bar Trombetta.
 With the station exit behind you, continue walking straight ahead on the Don Bosco side of the street.
-This is via Marghera.
-You can see the street name on the building.
+This is our street – via Marghera.
+You can see the street name on the Don Bosco building.

-Up the couple of stairs and through the door and you’ll be cheerfully greeted by our manager Yuli (pictured here) or one of our other friendly faces – Francesca or Steve.
+Up a couple of steps and through the door and you’ll be cheerfully greeted by our manager Yuli (pictured here) or one of our other friendly faces – Francesca or Steve.

 After you’ve done it one time, you’ll see how easy it is to get from the station to The Beehive, your home away from home in Rome.